Finance Committee Charter

 - Reviews the impact of the Company’s financing and other operating plans on its credit ratings and funding costs.

 - Regularly reviews the Company’s dividend policy.

-- Reviews with management annually the Company’s policies regarding interest rate risk, foreign exchange risk, liquidity management and counterparty risk, including policies with respect to the use of derivatives.
+- Oversees management’s establishment and implementation of standards, guidelines, and policies relating to the identification, assessment, and management of significant financial structure and related potential risks, including annual review of the Company’s policies regarding interest rate risk, foreign exchange risk, liquidity management and counterparty risk, including policies with respect to the use of derivatives.

 - Reviews the adequacy of the insurance coverage on the Company’s risks.